fbpx

 The Heshmite Kingdom of Jordan is bordered by Saudi Arabia, Iraq, Syria, Israel, and the Palestinian West Bank, an area known for it’s history of contention and conflict.
 From the outside looking in, it’s easy to assume Jordan to hold the same amount of tension and safety concerns, but in fact, it’s quite the opposite.

 Throughout history, Jordan has remained stable and untouched by the political climates of the surrounding area, acting as an oasis for visitors coming to this part of the Middle East.
-From its vibrant capital city or Amman, to some pretty astounding ancient and natural wonders, Jordan is a country worthy of being explored.
+From its vibrant capital city or Amman, to some pretty astounding ancient ruins and natural wonders, Jordan is a country worthy of being explored.

 After having my fair share of thrill-seeking adventure, drool-worthy street food, and rich cultural history, I’m ready to dish out all the best things to do in Jordan so you can plan the perfect visit and experience the true essence of this adventure-packed travel destination.

-Things to do in Jordan
+Top things to do in Jordan

 The Citadel Amman Jordan

-If you’re planning a trip to Jordan, don’t skip Amman.
+If you’re planning a trip to Jordan, don’t skip Amman

 Yep, you read that right.
 Most people use the capital city as a jumping off point to visit the better-known highlights of Jordan such as Petra and the Dead Sea, but with so many interesting things to do in Amman, I think it’s worth more than just a stopover.

-A walking tour gives you the opportunity to get the lay of the land in a new city, along with anecdotes and personal recommendations from a local.
+Taking a free walking tour gives you the opportunity to get the lay of the land in a new city, along with anecdotes and personal recommendations from a local.
 Plus, it’s a great way to meet other travelers.
 You might even make a new friend or two!

 It ended up being one of my favorite activities in Amman!
 Our guide, Mujallie, was friendly and super informative, offering up all sorts of little nuggets of history and personal advice about where to go, what to eat, and what to avoid.